-The DO2 output can be used for connecting an alarm function.
+On AKA 243/244 the DO2 output may be used for connecting an alarm function.
 There is connection between terminals 13 and 14 when the gateway is energised and there is no alarm.
-This connection is interrupted for two minutes when a status 1 alarm is received from a controller, or if the supply voltage to the gateway
+This connection is interrupted for two minutes when a status 1 alarm is received from a controller, or if the supply voltage to the gateway fails.